b-karl/KBIC65/README.md

 Great case for a THT kit and very interesting with side windows instead of placed above the key layout.
 Inspiration for moving the ProMicro footprint and diode row up 1/4 units to allow top case to have a divider between main layout and THT window.

 - [EBastler Isometria75](https://github.com/ebastler/isometria-75)
-Makes me want to try to change the keyspacing on my keyboard, but I am unfortunately not brave enough.
+Makes me want to try to change the key spacing on my keyboard, but I am unfortunately not brave enough.